LydiahLaw/lydiahlaw/README.md

 Welcome to my GitHub!
 I’m a cloud and DevOps learner building real-world projects through bootcamps and hands-on practice.
-Currently experimenting with AWS, Azure, and GCP — learning cloud engineering the practical way.
+Currently experimenting with AWS, and DevOps learning cloud engineering the practical way.

 ---